padillacoreanolab/med_pc_repo/README.md

     - `cd {./path/to}/med_pc_repo`
     - `git pull origin main`

-Step 1.
-Create Conda environment to install necessary Python libraries
+### Step 1.
+Create Conda Environment to Install Necessary Python libraries
 - Check if you have Anaconda:
     - Use the `python` command in your terminal.
 If you have Anaconda, then it will say "Anaconda" somewhere in the output.
     - If you don't have Anaconda, follow the installation instructions on: https://www.anaconda.com/